Machine learning in brief

 How does machine learning work?

-ML models follow a repeating loop: collect data, prepare it, train, and validate.
+Most ML projects follow the same loop: collect data, prepare it, train, validate.
 Historical data is cleaned first.
-The team then picks a suitable model—linear regression, random forests, neural networks, and more.
-The model learns from data and adjusts parameters until results are accurate enough.
-Validation checks performance on unseen data.
-Only then does it go to production.
+Then the team picks a suitable model, for example a linear regression, a random forest or a neural network.
+The model learns from the data and tunes its parameters until results are accurate enough.
+Validation checks how well it performs on data it has never seen.
+Only then does the model go to production.

-- Data preparation:Removing outliers, scaling, and feature engineering ensure the model receives meaningful inputs.
+- Data preparation:Removing outliers, scaling values and engineering features so the model gets meaningful inputs.

-- Training:The algorithm learns from data, tunes parameters, and reduces loss.
+- Training:The algorithm works through the data, tunes its parameters and reduces loss step by step.

-- Deployment & monitoring:After go-live, models are monitored and retrained when needed (MLOps).
+- Deployment & monitoring:After go live, models are watched in production and retrained when needed (MLOps).

 Learning paradigms at a glance